 Quantum gravity; Quantum field theory; String theory; Black holes

-My research is on quantum gravity and quantum field theory, with a focus on black hole information and strongly interacting quantum fields.
-I use a variety of techniques from string theory, general relativity, condensed matter, and quantum information.
+My research is on fundamental aspects of quantum gravity and quantum field theory, with a focus on black hole information and strongly interacting quantum fields.
+I use a variety of techniques from string theory, holographic duality, general relativity, and quantum information.

-Recent advances in string theory and quantum gravity suggest that spacetime, and the laws of gravity that govern it, are ‘emergent’ phenomena, resulting from the collective behavior of an enormous number of unknown degrees of freedom.
+Recent advances in string theory and quantum gravity suggest that spacetime, and the laws of gravity that govern it, are emergent phenomena resulting from the collective behavior of a large number of unknown degrees of freedom.
 This idea underlies gauge/gravity duality, which is an exact relation between quantum gravity and a lower-dimensional quantum field theory.
 One goal of my research is to understand how the degrees of freedom in a quantum field theory reorganize themselves into a fluctuating spacetime, and to use gauge/gravity duality as a model for a more complete theory of quantum gravity.

-Black holes play an important role in quantum gravity because they can be viewed in two very different ways: as classical solutions of general relativity, or as quantum, statistical systems obeying the laws of the thermodynamics.
-I am exploring this relationship in various contexts, including 3d gravity, semi-realistic Kerr black holes, by applying techniques from quantum information and statistical mechanics to problems in quantum gravity.
+Black holes play an important role in quantum gravity because they can be viewed in two very different ways: as classical solutions of general relativity, or as quantum statistical systems obeying the laws of the thermodynamics.
+I am exploring this relationship in various contexts, including 3d gravity and more realistic Kerr black holes, by applying techniques from quantum information and statistical mechanics to problems in quantum gravity.

 New Approaches to Quantum Field Theory

 I am developing new methods to study strongly interacting quantum fields based on dualities, bootstrap techniques, and entanglement dynamics, with applications to critical phenomena, transport, and renormalization group flows.